-- EuroRAP encourages local leadership and governance of each regional and national programme.
+- iRAP encourages local leadership and governance of each regional and national programme, including in Europe.
 Partnerships of key local stakeholders to lead the programme, build technical capacity, ensure roads are upgraded and communicate success is essential to save lives.

-- EuroRAP is the coordinator of the National Licence Schemes Committee and the association engages with the National Programme Leaders in order to discuss National Scheme programmes’ progress, funding opportunities and the exchange of best practices.
-EuroRAP also disseminates knowledge and information about road safety assessment to all stakeholders at the local and national level.
+- iRAP is the coordinator of National Licence Schemes in Europe and the charity engages with the National Programme Leaders in order to discuss National Scheme programmes’ progress, funding opportunities and the exchange of best practices. iRAP also disseminates knowledge and information about European road safety assessment to all stakeholders at the local and national level.

-National programmes and the EC supported SENSOR, RADAR and SLAIN projects support road assessments in most EU countries. (see Our impact)
+- National programmes and European Commission-supported projects such as Project PHOEBE, SENSOR, RADAR and SLAIN support road assessments in most EU countries. (see Our impact)